 Currently, the Yakima River Basin Adjudication is the only active water right adjudication in Washington.
 There have been 82 completed adjudications in addition to a number of petitions for other areas of the state.

 The Yakima River Basin surface water adjudication

 The Yakima County Superior Court is currently finalizing the adjudication of surface water rights in the Yakima River Basin to resolve the rights of thousands of water users in an area with frequent water shortages.
-The basin includes large portions of Benton, Kittitas, and Yakima counties and a small piece of Klickitat County.
+The basin includes large portions of Benton, Kittitas, and Yakima counties and a small portion of Klickitat County.